mhlotto/go-scitt-scrapi/README.md

 ### 3) Observe the response

 Both methods return a locator ID (used to query `/entries/{id}`) and a dummy receipt.
 The demo issues receipts synchronously for simplicity.

+### Audit logging

+- The server prints audit-friendly log lines for registrations, status queries, and receipt fetches.
+- The in-memory service retains an audit trail in memory; `(*scrapi.InMemoryTransparencyService).AuditTrail()` returns a copy for inspection in tests or additional tooling.

 ## Other ways to build a SCITT service